TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 ./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem --stores=2 --with-zeppelin --region=us-west-1 launch my-cluster
 ```

-The above example launches a SnappyData cluster named **my-cluster** with 2 stores or servers.
+The above example launches a TIBCO ComputeDB cluster named **my-cluster** with 2 stores or servers.
 The locator is associated with security group named **my-cluster-locator** and the servers are associated with **my-cluster-store** security group.

 The cluster is launched in the **N. California (us-west-1)** region on AWS and has an Apache Zeppelin server running on the instance where the lead is running.</br>